Onibex Snowflake Sink Connector for Confluent Platform and Cloud

 1. ExtractTimestamp.type:Add a timestamp to the records.

-Example: org.apache.kafka.connect.transforms.InsertField
+Example: org.apache.kafka.connect.transforms.InsertField$value

 2. transformes.ExtractTimestamp.timestamp.field:Field where the timestamp of the event will be inserted.